Unlock the secrets of your code with our AI-powered Code Explainer. Take a look!

 decrypt(file, key)

 That's it!
-You'll see the original file appears in place of the encrypted previously.
+You'll see the original file appears in place of the previously encrypted file.

 Get: Ethical Hacking with Python EBook

 Instead of randomly generating a key, what if we can generate the key from a password?
-Well, to be able to do that, we can use algorithms that are for this purpose.
+Well, to be able to do that, we can use algorithms for this purpose.

 If you want to follow along, create a new Python file and import the following: